Alex4386/helpmesatori-reveng/SCRIPTING.md

 For example, Tutorial opening script for Korean is available as following: `data/stageedevent_0_kr/StageOPEvent_0_kr`

 > [!NOTE]
-> The locale code is differs from `ISO639 Standard` in case of Korean.
+> The locale code differs from `ISO639 Standard` in case of Korean.
 Here are the references:
 > * English: `en`
 > * **Korean: `kr`** (Note that it isn't `ko`)
 > * Chinese: `zh`